June 1 - Sep 6 2018

 Also, Pee-Wee Herman and Coolio have tweeted about his work.

-MoMAR is located in the Jackson Pollock room on the 5th floor.
+MoMAR is located in the former Jackson Pollock room, The Estée and Joseph H. Lauder Gallery on the 5th floor.
 We chose the room for two significant reasons.
-Firstly, it is part of the permanent collection and remains unchanged within the walls of the museum.
+Firstly, it is part of the permanent collection and used to remain unchanged within the walls of the museum.
 Secondly, it has a bench.